-- 5.12.
+5.12.
 The figures in the data above do not include money secured for KCC which KCC will collect directly.
-This information can be found in Kent County Council's Infrastructure Funding Statement. - 5.13.
-The spreadsheet appended shows the contributions that were secured during the reported year.
-These include a number of contributions for Play Space and Semi Natural Open Space in Whitstable as well as a contribution of £324,000 towards medical facilities at Beltinge Surgery
+This information can be found in Kent County Council's Infrastructure Funding Statement.

+s106 agreements for financial contributions received for the reported year

+5.13.
+The following table shows the total developer contributions received through planning obligations in the reported year.